teddybradford/spotify-to-tidal/readme.md

 A command line tool for importing your Spotify playlists into Tidal.
-Due to various performance optimisations, it is particularly suited for periodic synchronisation of very large collections.
+Due to various performance optimizations, it is particularly suited for periodic synchronization of very large collections.

 ## Installation